Nestlé precedent case: Murder of trade unionist Romero in Colombia

 On 10 September 2005 trade unionist, human rights activist and former Nestlé-Cicolac employee Luciano Romero was kidnapped, tortured and murdered by members of a paramilitary group.
 His murder came after a number of death threats that arose in the context of a long-standing labor dispute between the trade union Sinaltrainal and the Nestlé factory Cicolac.

 The trade union Sinaltrainal had reported the death threats made against Romero and other members to the Nestlé subsidiary in Colombia as well as to the parent company in Switzerland.
 Instead of taking the necessary precautionary measures, local Nestlé-Cicolac managers spread libelous reports that Luciano Romero and his colleagues were reputed to be members of the guerilla, rumors which put these individuals in even greater danger.
-The parent company Nestlé in Switzerland failed to take actions to prevent the threads and defamations
+The parent company Nestlé in Switzerland failed to take actions to prevent the threats and defamations

 Criminal proceedings were launched in Colombia resulting in the conviction of the direct perpetrators of the murder of Luciano Romero.
 In his verdict the Colombian judge stated that Nestlé’s role in the crime was of particular relevance and ordered an investigation to look into the matter in more detail.
 The Colombian prosecution authorities, however, has to date failed to take up the issue.